Aug. 16 – Sept. 30, 2001

 Oinks could be heard from two pigs in the back barn (forgot their names), but we didn’t manage to make the pig slaughter party.

-I got entangled a few times in a supposedly standard monologue by grandma about how things were so much better under communism and about that “bastard” Gorbachov guy, but, after getting the point of her conversation (it took me a while to get used to this Slovakian language), I would spit out a wealth of information in a few concise sentences and even the cards.
+I got entangled a few times in a supposedly standard monologue by grandma about how things were so much better under communism and about that “bastard” Gorbachev guy (Russian president who liberalised Communism, introducing private enterprise), but, after getting the point of her conversation (it took me a while to get used to this Slovakian language), I would spit out a wealth of information in a few concise sentences and even the cards.
 Nevertheless, after exchanging our opinions, I decided it was simply better to agree with her from her angle.
 She already knew my opinion anyway.

 Partied a few times, it was nice to be able to afford the beer again, and then back on the train Friday night to make it back to Prague for Misa’s brother’s going away party (he was about to be sent off for a year to be denied sleep, brainwashed and programmed how to kill other human beings).